deexithmn/Packing_Agent/README.md

 # Packing_Agent
-Application of AI - Rule Based using JESS
+Application of AI - Rule Based engine using JESS.